ohhyangyang/M1-Project/README.md

 ## MVP (Minimum Viable Product)

-- **Home Page: ** It includes the navigation bar to search around the app, and the brand section leads you to view all the brands we have in Coslib
+- **Home Page:** It includes the navigation bar to search around the app, and the brand section leads you to view all the brands we have in Coslib
 - **Beauty Catalogue:** It's the best section of CosLib.
 Here you can sort out all the beauty products as you wish! :nail_care:
-- **Sign Up:** New users sign up here with the valid name, email and password
+- **Sign up:** New users sign up here with the valid name, email and password
-- **Log In:** Customers log in here with the matching account
+- **Log in:** Customers log in here with the matching account
 - **FAQ:** Wanna know more about CosLib?
 Click the question cards! :wink:

 ## Backlog